Finding the Top Financial Advisor Firms in Palm Desert, CA

 - Age of FirmFirms that have been in business longer are ranked higher.

 Cypress Wealth Services is at the top of our list of financial advisor firms in Palm Desert.
-The Cypress team includes seven certified financial planners (CFPs) and one chartered retirement planning counselor (CRPC).
-Clients may also have acces to a retirement income certified professional (RICP) and a chartered financial analyst (CFA).
+The Cypress team includes three certified financial planners (CFPs) and one chartered retirement planning counselor (CRPC).
+Clients may also have access to a retirement income certified professional (RICP) and a chartered financial analyst (CFA).

 Advisors primarily work with individuals and charitable organizations, according to SEC records.
-Most of their client base is made up of individuals without high net worth, which follows the fact that you don’t need a minimum investment to establish a relationship with Cypress.
+Most of their client base is made up of individuals without high net worth.
+You don’t need a minimum investment to establish a relationship with Cypress.

 Cypress is a fee-based firm, meaning advisors who are also licensed insurance agents collect commissions from third parties in addition to fees from clients.
 That said, advisors have a fiduciary duty to work in the best interests of clients.
 Failure to do so could result in legal penalties and fines.